 IBM Cloud Docs

-This tutorial is part 2 of a 3-part tutorial series where you learn IBM Cloud® DevSecOps best practices by using a complete reference implementation that is available as a service and powered by IBM Cloud continuous delivery.
-In part 2 of this tutorial series, you use the toolchain template for continuous integration (CI) with security and compliance-related best practices in DevSecOps for Terraform.
-It is preconfigured for continuous deployment with inventory integration, change management with Git Repos and Issue Tracking, evidence collection, and deployment of the infrastructure to IBM Cloud.
+With this tutorial, you can use the toolchain template for continuous integration (CI) with the Security and Compliance Center related practices in DevSecOps for Infrastructure as Code (IaC) Terraform.
+It is preconfigured for continuous deployment (CD) with inventory integration, change management with Git Repos and Issue Tracking, evidence collection, and deployment of the infrastructure to IBM Cloud.

 Before you begin